-M.A. candidates in Spanish have the option of writing an MA thesis in Spanish, English, or Portuguese language in lieu of 6 hours of graduate coursework.
+M.A. candidates have the option of writing an MA thesis in Spanish, English, or Portuguese language in lieu of 6 hours of graduate coursework.

-All M.A. theses in literature must use the latest version of the Modern Language Association of America (MLA) citation style.
+All M.A. theses in Hispanic Literature and Cultural Studies must use the latest version of the Modern Language Association of America (MLA) citation style.
 Consult the Texas Tech Graduate School website for additional information on thesis preparation and format.